- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - Have adult assisting with procedure put on gloves, goggles, and mask

-- Suction the student’s tracheostomy tube, if indicated (see Tracheal Suctioning-Clean Technique)
+- Suction the student’s tracheostomy tube (see Tracheal Suctioning-Clean Technique)

 - If able, position the student supine on the floor with a shoulder roll to gently hyperextend the neck